 Releasing beautiful restorations of films as great as this is Criterion at it's best.
 The fact that it's the film's north american DVD/Blu-ray debut adds to it being a total treasure.

-The supplements on the disc, and they sing the praises of Pialat's oeuvre better than I could.
-I'm sad that Pialat regarded himself as a horsefly on the tail of French cinema, which he regarded as a small industry to begin with.
-He did win the Palme D'Or for "Sous Le Soleil De Satan" which I have yet to see (hint, hint Criterion).
+There are excellent supplements on the disc, and they sing the praises of Pialat's oeuvre better than I could.
+I'm sad that Pialat at one time regarded himself as a horsefly on the tail of French cinema, which he regarded as a small industry to begin with.
+He did win the Palme D'Or for "Sous Le Soleil De Satan" which I have yet to see.

 This is the work of an under appreciated modern master.
 If you like the Dardennes brand of very real feeling films that aren't overly polished, or slick, you should see this film, and investigate Pialat's work.

 There are so many things one could say to praise this film.
 I'll simply say that it is one of the most beautifully framed films I've seen.
 The dream sequences are just fantastic.
 The way this film is greater than the sum of its extraordinary parts is proof that Tarkovsky was a master right out of the gate (as opposed to my beloved Ingmar Bergman, who took 10 films to get to the highest level of cinema).
 From this film, through to his fifth feature film Stalker, Tarkovsky demonstrates a level of depth and craft that in my opinion, has no peer.

 Not at all a second rate Melville, but one of his best.
 For me it's right there with "Army of Shadows" at the top of Melville's work (I've yet to see "Le Silence De La Mer" which sounds very promising).
 One could also ask, was there anyone as tough/cool as Ventura in his prime?